After spending time in about fifteen different schools here in my first two months in Ghana in 2009, I now present you with…

 And how do things get moved in Ghana?
 On a head-top, of course!

-Check out the photo to the left!
+Check out the photo above!

 3.)
 In Boston Public Schools, we talked a lot about “Culturally Relevant Pedagogy“– teaching that takes into account the culture and experiences of students, and draws upon their daily life experiences to make new learning meaningful and approachable.